jninus/helloportlet/README.md

-#This is a new message Hello friend "This thing has been hacked!" helloportlet
+#This is a new message Hello friend and helloportlet